• Products

 3. Select Flow to edit the intent's conversation flow.
 Find out how to build a conversation flow.

 4. Select Training to edit the intent's Training phrases.
-Find out how to train your virtual agent to recognize an intent.
+Find out how to train your virtual service agent to recognize an intent.

 5. Select Settings to edit the intent's Description, Display name, or Confirmation question.